 Polyurethane vs Tung Oil

-To compare polyurethane and Tung oil, we would use the features of both finishes and see which finish stands out.
+To compare these two finishes, we will use the features of both finishes and see which finish is better.

-Here is a table that shows the major differences between Tung oil and polyurethane:
+Here is a table that shows the major differences between them:

 |Color||Tung oil has an amber-like tone||Polyurethane is a clear coat so it doesn’t have any color|